mdgriffith/elm-style-animation/README.md

 __Animations can be smoothly interrupted.
 Or chained together.__   Its up to you.

 __Relative animation__ such as using `+=` and `-=` to animate a property based on its previous value is also available.
-Though, be aware mixing this and animation interruption can lead to unanticipated results.
+Though, be aware that mixing this and animation interruption can lead to unanticipated results.

 __CSS properties and units are type checked.__  No more elusive property typos, it's all caught at compile-time!
 Didn't know that the skew transform needs to have angle units?
 No problemo, the compiler will let you know.
 Didn't know that rgb colors _must_ be integers and not floats?
 No worries, you don't need to know that.